upbound/docs/content/accounts/authentication/oidc-configuration.md

 ### Control Access

 The `groups` claim in the `AuthenticationConfiguration` allows you to control resource access when you create a `ClusterRoleBinding`.
-A `ClusterRole` defines the role parameters and a `ClusterRoleBinding` XXX.
+A `ClusterRole` defines the role parameters and a `ClusterRoleBinding` subject.

 The example below allows `admin` permissions for all ControlPlanes to members of the `ctp-admins` group: